robbalmbra/RomBuilder/README.md

 # RomBuilder

 To use this script to build roms, include the repo in a buildkite build instance.
+Please grasp an understanding of rom building, dont assume this will do everything, xda have some great tutorials and guides on building ROMS.

 ## Scripts